estberg/CSE481N/README.md

 ## Set Up

-1. Install [Conda](https://developers.google.com/earth-engine/python_install-conda) if there's no existing one in your machine.
+1. Install [Conda](https://developers.google.com/earth-engine/python_install-conda) if there's no existing one on your machine.

-2. Set up the conda environment in environment.yml by following these instructions:
+2. Set up the conda environment in `environment.yml` by following these instructions:

-    2.1 Create the environment from the `environment.yml` file
+    2.1.
+Create the environment from the `environment.yml` file
     ```
     conda env create -f environment.yml
     ```

-   2.2 Activate the environment called `slim`
+    2.2.
+Activate the environment called `slim`
     ```
     conda activate slim
     ```